In this article, we’re going to show you how to run recruitment agency competitions to boost your results!

 Why Should You Run Competitions in Your Recruitment Agency?

-Competitions are beneficial to any business that relies on employees to bring in new business and retain the existing clients.
+Competitions are beneficial to any business that relies on employees to bring in new business and retain existing clients.

 This is especially true for recruitment agencies.
 You need your recruiters to constantly attract new candidates, schedule interviews, and pair the most successful applicants with companies looking for people just like them.

 However, recruiters can become disengaged from their jobs.

 Sure, they’ll perform their tasks.
 However, they’ll be more prone to slouching off, or simply going through the motions.

 All of this is potentially problematic for recruiting agencies.

 You need your recruiters to stay sharp and creative.

 But if they don’t feel recognized, if they don’t engage with their jobs… Then you’ve got a problem.
 According to Best Companies Group, 67% of employees are not engaged, and that disengagement costs companies $450-500 billion annually.